 A physiatrist works with the person who has had a stroke and his or her family members to identify the person’s medical needs and determine treatment goals.
 Next, the physiatrist and rehabilitation team develop a treatment plan designed to help the person achieve the best possible outcome.

 The stroke rehabilitation services at Rusk Rehabilitation include both inpatient and outpatient programs.
-Inpatient rehabilitation often begins in the acute stroke unit at NYU Langone’s Tisch Hospital.
-It may continue for an additional two to three weeks at Rusk Rehabilitation’s inpatient unit for stroke rehabilitation at NYU Langone Orthopedic Hospital.
+Inpatient rehabilitation often begins in the acute stroke unit at NYU Langone’s Tisch Hospital or NYU Langone Hospital—Brooklyn.
+It may continue for an additional two to three weeks at Rusk Rehabilitation’s inpatient unit for stroke rehabilitation at NYU Langone Orthopedic Hospital or NYU Langone Hospital—Brooklyn.

-As a person recovers, he or she may receive outpatient rehabilitation from Rusk specialists at NYU Langone’s Ambulatory Care Center.
+As a person recovers, he or she may receive ongoing rehabilitation from Rusk specialists at one of our outpatient locations.

 Rusk Rehabilitation offers specialized services for people who have had a stroke.
 Patients and their family members work with a team that may include nurses, social workers, physical and occupational therapists, speech–language pathologists, swallowing disorder specialists, psychologists, and nutritionists.